Kim Lovegrove RML, F.A.I.B

 Kim Lovegrove RML, FAIB is also the incumbent Ethiopian Honorary Consul to Victoria.

 On the 24th of June, 2017, Kim Lovegrove RML, FAIB was awarded the RML – Royal Medal of the Lion by Prince Ermias Sahle Selassie (President of the Crown Council of Ethiopia and grandson of the late Ethiopian Emperor Haile Selassie).
 The Lion symbolises the Lion of Judah, which was also one of the titles of the Ethiopian Emperor Haile Selassie.
 This award was in recognition of Kim’s humanitarian endeavours in Ethiopia, where he and the firm sponsored the Lawyer position at the Hope for Children Organisation.

-- Authored or co-authored some 15 books on construction law.
+- Has authored or co-authored some 15 books on construction law.

-- Was principal legal adviser to the New South Wales government on the Part 4 reforms to the Environmental Planning
+- Was the principal legal adviser to the New South Wales government on the Part 4 reforms to the Environmental Planning Act.

 - In March 2013 was invited by the Japanese Building Regulation review team to participate in a Japanese building regulatory review “think tank” in Tokyo as an offshore law reform expert.

-- Was a past Deputy Executive Director of the Australian Building Codes Board
+- Is a past Deputy Executive Director of the Australian Building Codes Board.

-- Past Assistant Director of the Division of Building Control Victoria
+- Is a past Assistant Director of the Division of Building Control Victoria.

 - Is a past legal columnist for The Australian, Herald Sun and The Age.